markjnkim/es_mod/03-javascript/content/lesson-3-multi-functions.md

 ## Introduction

-We technically have a game now where players can fight (or skip fighting) several robots in a row.
+We technically have a game now where a player can fight (or skip fighting) several robots in a row.
 However, the rules are still pretty simple, and the game can only be played once unless the user refreshes their browser.

 One of the things the judges of the game jam will be looking for is replayability.
 At its most basic level, that means the game should be easy to play again.
 That's the missing piece to our MVP:

 > ## WAITING ON GITHUB ISSUE SCREENSHOT

 More importantly, players should want to play again.
-The shop discussed earlier&mdash;where players can spend money to refill their health or upgrade their attack power&mdash;would definitely make the game more interesting and engaging on subsequent plays.
+Having a shop feature&mdash;where players can spend money to refill their health or upgrade their attack power&mdash;would definitely make the game more interesting and engaging on subsequent plays.
 That will be the first optimization task we take on post-MVP:

 > ## WAITING ON GITHUB ISSUE SCREENSHOT